rikharthulee/seawhere/README.md

 # Seawhere

-Next.js 15 + Supabase app for building and browsing Southeast Asia itineraries.
+Next.js 15 + Supabase app for building and browsing Southeast Asia trips.
 The stack uses the App Router with SSR for public pages and a client-side admin workspace for editing content.

 ## Environment